Kate is a committed advisor and advocate, with expertise in international, regulatory and public law.

-Kate is an Advisor to Oxfam New Zealand, and is on the National Council of Supporting Families in Mental Illness.
+Kate is an Advisor to Oxfam New Zealand, and a member of the Asia New Zealand Foundation Leadership Network.
+She volunteers at the Refugee and Immigration Legal Advice Service, and is on the National Council of Supporting Families in Mental Illness, a mental health service provider.

 Kate's experience includes:

-- acting as junior counsel in London-based ICC arbitration proceedings relating to a New Zealand petroleum exploration permit
+- acting in London-based ICC arbitration proceedings relating to a New Zealand petroleum exploration permit